Welcome to Dartmoor Hexworthy Walk

 Go through the gate and follow the track, keeping right and continuing downhill to the river and the stepping stones.

-The Week Ford tin mills are well preserved examples of structures that would have been common on Dartmoor between the 15th and 17th century, crushing and smelting the tin mined in the region.
+The Week Ford tin mills are well preserved examples of structures that would have been common on Dartmoor between the 15th and 17th centuries, crushing and smelting the tin mined in the region.
 The larger building would have contained a furnace driven by bellows powered by a water wheel.
 Today, the two mills are visible as the remains of substantial rectangular buildings with the pits which held the waterwheels and the leats which supplied them with water clearly visible.

 Carefully cross the stepping stones and follow the river round to your left, across a stream and past an old fence.
 Follow the bridleway up the hill, with the fence and wall on your right (it does become steep and rocky at times).
 Follow the way markers as you go until you come to a cattle grid and gateway.
 Go through the gate and follow the track up the hill until you come to the road.